 There are a number of people who carry the cholera bacteria in their bodies but never show the symptoms of the disease.
 They can, however, infect others.
 Only about 1 among 10 of the people infected exhibit the truly serious symptoms of the disease.

 Some of these symptoms are:

-Diarrhoea: diarrhea caused by cholera has a very sudden onset and results in a serious, often dangerous fluid loss.
-An individual suffering from the disease may even lose about a litre of fluids in an hour.
-The diarrhoea caused by the disease often has a pale, milky appearance.
+Diarrhea: diarrhea caused by cholera has a very sudden onset and results in a serious, often dangerous fluid loss.
+An individual suffering from the disease may even lose about a liter of fluids in an hour.
+Diarrhea caused by the disease often has a pale, milky appearance.

 Nausea and Vomiting: This is something that usually happens in the early stages of the disease.
 The vomiting may even persist for hours at a time.

 Dehydration: One of the most common symptoms of the disease is the serious lack of fluids in the body.
 It can cause anything from mild to serious dehydration.
 If you lose about 10 percent or more of your bodyweight it is considered to be serious.